ai-cam/ai-cam.github.io/_posts/2025-10-15-from-fragments-to-findings-how-ai-is-transforming-access-to-collections.md

 ![](/assets/uploads/2.png "Image caption: Selection of unplaced vignette fragments from the Papyrus of Ramose (P. Cambridge E.2.1922, Fitzwilliam Museum).
 Photograph by Joel Sams, © Fitzwilliam Museum Cambridge, 2025")

+*Image caption: Selection of unplaced vignette fragments from the Papyrus of Ramose (P. Cambridge E.2.1922, Fitzwilliam Museum).
+Photograph by Joel Sams, © Fitzwilliam Museum Cambridge, 2025*\
+\
+\
 **How does it tackle some of today’s major challenges when it comes to GLAM institutions (galleries, libraries, archives, and museums)?**

 Cultural heritage organisations around the world hold billions of items that remain inaccessible.
 While there are many reasons for this, one of the most fundamental is that vast numbers of items are simply not discoverable.
 In many cases, no publicly available descriptions exist, leaving objects effectively invisible to anyone outside the institutions that house them.
 Even when items are discoverable, they are often preserved in formats that are difficult to access or do not meet users’ needs.
 For example, a manuscript may need transcription or an artefact may survive only in thousands of fragments that are impossible for humans to piece together unaided.